 Paying by instalments

-In some situations, it’s possible to pay your payroll tax, land tax, betting tax, duty or royalty liability in instalments.
+In some situations, it’s possible to pay your state tax (payroll tax, land tax, betting tax, duty or royalty liability), fine or SPER debt in instalments.

 We consider applications to pay by instalments on a case-by-case basis.
 You should understand the terms and conditions and what you need to provide when applying.